 Finally, these limitations and restrictions are evolving every day, so please continue to revisit this article as we announce additional changes and suggestions on workarounds.
 We will continue to communicate the latest developments with you as soon as we get the information.

 Why are these changes happening?

-Messenger functionality restrictions are happening because Facebook is complying with privacy guidelines dictated by the European Economic Area (EEA), which is made up of all 27 member states of the European Union, plus four other countries.
+Messenger functionality restrictions are happening because Facebook is complying with privacy guidelines dictated by the European Economic Area (EEA) and Japan, which is made up of all 27 member states of the European Union, plus four other countries.

 These changes come in addition to the Facebook Ad’s restrictions that were announced on November 16th.
 You can read about it in this guide.

 Facebook will be making changes to its Messenger API, which ManyChat uses to send and receive messages between businesses and subscribers.

 Because there will be technical regulations placed on ManyChat’s usage of the Messenger API, ManyChat has no choice but to comply with these constraints, which ultimately means limitations in your ability to use ManyChat in the way that you do today.